 Leaving your SEO strategy in the hands of an expert isn’t just good business sense.
 It could also save you tons of valuable time and money in the long run.
 Your teams are then free to focus on what they do best, without worrying if their SEO efforts are paying off.

 Consider this: Retail studies show that 82% of customers consult the Internet before making a purchase.
 As such, optimizing your search rankings is one of the most effective ways to make sure yours is the name they see first when conducting their online research.

-When you’ve made the decision to outsource all or a portion of these services to an outside expert, you’ll want to be sure you’re choosing someone who’s not only well-versed in SEO.
+When you’ve made the decision to outsource all or a portion of these SEO services to an outside expert, you’ll want to be sure you’re choosing an SEO consultant who’s not only well-versed in SEO.
 You’ll also need someone who is qualified, certified, and experienced enough to be the best SEO expert for your needs.

 Not sure where to get started?
 That’s why we’re here.
 Let’s dive right in!